From high-quality breath measurements to the generation and validation of diagnostic models and composite biomarkers.

 The innovative idea of the BreathBase Platform was conceived by Breathomix and developed in collaboration with our technology partners Microsoft and Tecknoworks.

-The BreathBase is an IoT based solution that works via the SpiroNose, which is connected to an internet enabled IoT device (Gateway to BreathBase) that real-time routes the measurements to a processing component, necessary for analysis and interpretation.
+BreathBase is an IoT based solution that works via the SpiroNose, which is connected to an internet enabled IoT device (Gateway) that real-time routes the measurement data to a processing component, necessary for analysis and interpretation.
 The results are presented in the BreathBase Web Application.
 BreathBase is uniquely designed to allow real-time analysis of the sensor data based on advanced signal processing and artificial intelligence (AI), providing diagnostic feedback to the user within seconds.
 The BreathBase Platform is developed conform the requirements of the following standard, ISO 27001 (Information Security), and is hosted on the Microsoft Azure Western Europe data centre in Middenmeer the Netherlands.
 Together with Microsoft and Tecknoworks, Breathomix developed the architecture details for implementing this solution on the Azure Cloud with the necessary scalability, security and availability in mind.
-This makes the BreathBase Solution an easy-to-use, turn-key solution to any clinical or academic partner in the world.
+This makes BreathBase an easy-to-use, turn-key solution to any clinical or academic partner in the world.

 We offer a complete set of hardware and software for the analysis of non-invasive biomarkers in exhaled breath.
 From high quality measurement of VOCs to the generation and validation of diagnostic models using our online analytical platform.
 With an integrated reference breath database and high quality standards our platform provides reliable, reproducible and immediate results.

 Benefits of BreathBase® over other sensing technologies